esamattis/piler/README.md

 Shares almost any given Javascript object with the browser.
 Will work for functions too, but **make sure that you will use only pure functions**.
-Scope or the context wont't be same in the browser.
+Scope or the context won't be same in the browser.
+Cannot handle objects circular references.

 Variables will be added as local variables in browser and also in to a global *REALLYEXPRESS* object.